rich-at-thinkful/slides-engine/slides/fe-06.3-react-state/07-asyn-state/content.md

 # Asynchronous State

-* React Batches State Updates
+* React batches state updates
-* Does Not Occur Immediately
+* Multiple calls to a state setter may happen out of sequence
+* If you need one to resolve first, use a callback function